Whiplash is more than just a pain in the neck.

 Although very prevalent in car accidents, whiplash can also occur from falls, sports injuries, work injuries, and other traumas to the neck.

-If you have been involved in an accident, especially a car accident, you should seek medical attention from a whiplash injury chiropractor to ensure you don't have whiplash.
+If you have been involved in an accident, especially a car accident, you should seek medical attention from a local whiplash injury chiropractor to ensure you don't have whiplash.

 Even if you feel fine immediately after the accident, your whiplash symptoms could be lying dormant.